Tax-free retirement savings come to the 401k/403b world.

 What if my company doesn’t offer Roth accounts?

 In that case you’re out of luck, at least for now.
-These accounts have been allowed only since 2006, and many companies are adding them as demand grows.
+These accounts have been growing in popularity since they were first allowed in 2006, and many companies are adding them as demand grows.

 How do I participate?